 Head to Back Beach for water activities, including bodyboarding, surfing, snorkelling, swimming, and fishing.
 If you’d prefer to keep dry, the coastal path is great for walking, running, or cycling.
 You can hire bikes from Melo Velo.

-If you’re a nature lover, then you will enjoy the Mangrove Walk around the Leschenault Estuary, which takes you through Western Australia’s southern-most mangroves.
+If you’re a nature lover, you will enjoy the Mangrove Walk around the Leschenault Estuary, which takes you through Western Australia’s southernmost mangroves.
 These wetlands are a favourite breeding spot of the Black Swan and have over 70 bird species living there.

-The 130 million-year-old Basalt Rock of Wyalup Rocky Point is of high cultural importance to the local Indigenous people.
-Wyalup means ‘place of mourning’ due to the area previously being a Noongar burial ground.
+The 130 million-year-old Basalt Rock of Wyalup Rocky Point is highly culturally significant to the local Indigenous people.
+Wyalup means ‘place of mourning’ because the area previously was a Noongar burial ground.

 Take in the views from the beach lookout, and the playground will keep the kids occupied while you relax watching the sunset.
 There are also BBQ facilities here.

-Bunbury has improved massively over the years and now has many small bars, intimate wine bars, pubs, cafes, and restaurants to choose from.
+Bunbury has improved massively over the years and has many small, intimate wine bars, pubs, cafes, and restaurants to choose from.
 If you’re after coffee, head to Victoria Street’s cosmopolitan cappuccino strip.